 It’s rare that you see photos of the interior of St. Paul’s Cathedral in London.
-With the exception of a couple days a year, photography is not permitted inside London’s historic cathedral.
+With the exception of a couple days a year, photography is not permitted inside of St. Paul’s, London’s historic cathedral.

-My time in London was lucky enough to coincide with one of these late night, photography-allowed viewings of St. Paul’s Cathedral: Reformation Lates.
+My time in London was lucky enough to coincide with an after-hours photography-allowed viewing of St. Paul’s Cathedral: Reformation Lates.

 500 years ago, Martin Luther nailed the 95 theses to a church door in Germany, triggering the reformation.
 To mark the 500th anniversary of this historic event in Christianity, St. Paul’s Cathedral hosted a series of special events that included opening its doors late at night for a photography-permitted, after-hours exploration of the cathedral.

 Inside St. Paul’s, we were greeted by a relatively not-crowded cathedral that seemed to be populated with both avid photographers and Reformation enthusiasts keen to take a peek at the Tyndale Bible, the first ever copy of the New Testament printed in English, and one of only three to remain.

 I’ll keep this post short and sweet and let the pictures do the talking, but I thought it was important to give a little history of this gorgeous cathedral as it has always been such an integral part of London.